Learn how to quickly create an AEM site using a site template.

 The AEM Standard Site Template can be customized to meet your project’s needs and can obviate the need for further customization.
 However this topic is beyond the scope of this journey.
-Please refer to the GitHub documentation of the Standard Site Template for more information.
+See the GitHub documentation of the Standard Site Template for more information.

 You can also choose to build the template from source as part of your project workflow.
 However this topic is beyond the scope of this journey.
-Please refer to the GitHub documentation of the Standard Site Template for more information.
+See the GitHub documentation of the Standard Site Template for more information.

-Using a template to create a new site is very easy.
+Using a template to create a site is easy.

 Sign into your AEM authoring environment and navigate to the Sites console

-In the Create Site wizard, tap or click on Import at the top of the left column.
+In the Create Site wizard, select Import at the top of the left column.

-In the file browser, locate the template you downloaded previously and tap or click Upload.
+In the file browser, locate the template you downloaded previously and select Upload.

 Once uploaded, it appears in the list of available templates.
-Tap or click on it to select it (which also reveals information about the template in the right column) and then tap or click Next.
+Select it to select it (which also reveals information about the template in the right column) and then select Next.

 Provide a title for your site.
-A site name can be provided or will be generated from the title if omitted.
+A site name can be provided or generated from the title, if omitted.

-In the confirmation dialog that appears, tap or click Done.
+In the confirmation dialog that appears, select Done.

 In the sites console, the new sites is visible and can be navigated to explore its basic structure as defined by the template.